handsontable/hyperformula/docs/guide/cell-references.md

 ## Circular reference

-Since HyperFormula does not embed any UI it will allow to input circular reference into a cell.
-Compared to popular spreadsheets, HyperFormula does not impose any specific interaction with the user (i.e. displaying a warning ) when circular reference happens.
+Since HyperFormula does not embed any UI, it allows for the input of a circular reference into a cell.
+Compared to popular spreadsheets, HyperFormula does not force any specific interaction with the user (i.e. displaying a warning ) when circular reference happens.

-When circular reference happens, HyperFormula returns #CYCLE as the value of the cell where circular reference occurred.
-After some CRUD operation, the error might disappear when is no longer a cyclic dependency.
-No matter what the outcome, other cells are calculated normally and the dependency graph is updated.
+When circular reference happens, HyperFormula returns #CYCLE as the value of the cell where the circular reference occurred.
+After some CRUD operation is performed, the error might disappear when it is no longer a cyclic dependency.
+No matter the outcome, other cells are calculated normally and the dependency graph is updated.
 It is **non-blocking**.